fidian/presentations/emergency-preparedness-merit-badge/index.md

 "Privilege escalation threat modeling revealed race conditions triggering edge-case memory overflows."

-You can copy and paste it, but you that doesn't mean you understand it.
+You can copy and paste it, but you that doesn't mean you can demonstrate your understanding of the words.

 ----